BCNU Annual Report 2023 Logo

 By Seniority

-The Excellence in Leadership and Advocacy Award honours a member who has made a difference to the health and well-being of their community, and to their profession through leadership, activism or social justice efforts.
+The Excellence in Leadership and Advocacy Award honours a member who has made a difference to the health and well-being of their community and their profession through leadership, activism or social justice efforts.

 Each winner receives beautiful, personalized, original artwork and a monetary prize of $1,000.